 Please read JCQ 'Information for Candidates' and 'Warning to Candidates' (Appendix 1(i), Appendix 1(ii), Appendix 2 & Appendix 3) carefully.
-If you break any of the examination rules and regulations you may be disqualified from all subjects.
+If you break any of the examination rules and regulations, you may be disqualified from all subjects.

-Please pay particular attention to the following:
+IMPORTANT: Please pay particular attention to the following:

 - It is your responsibility to ensure you bring everything required for the exam to the exam room.
-Please us the exam day checklist at the end of this guide book every time you have an exam - Watches, Wristwatches or other personal timepieces are not permitted in the examination room.
-The timekeeping for the exam will be visible from clearly displayed Digital and analogue clocks therefore personal timekeeping devices are not permitted. - Mobile telephones (and notes, calculator cases, Ruby calculator, personal stereos, electronic or radio communication devices, any type of watch including Smartwatches, iPods and MP3/4 players) are not allowed in the Examination Room under any circumstances.
+Please us the exam day checklist on page 39 of this Examinations Guidelines Booklet every time you have an exam.
+Consider printing it out. - Watches (including Smart/Digital watches), Wristwatches or other personal timepieces are not permitted in the examination room.
+The timekeeping for the exam will be visible from clearly displayed Digital and analogue clocks therefore personal timekeeping devices are not permitted.

+- Mobile telephones (and notes, calculator cases, Ruby calculator, personal stereos, electronic or radio communication devices, any type of watch including Smartwatches, iPods and MP3/4 players) are not allowed in the Examination Room under any circumstances.
 PLEASE LEAVE ALL ELECTRONIC DEVICES AT HOME DURING EXAMS.
 If you have a school locker, the mobile telephone may be locked in your locker during the examination.
-Otherwise if you arrive in school for an examination with any of the above devices you will be given a numbered plastic pouch and wristband by an Invigilator.
+Otherwise, if you arrive in school for an examination with any of the above devices you will be given a numbered plastic pouch and wristband by an Invigilator.
 Please remove the wristband and put it on your wrist.
 Place your devices in the plastic pouch and hand it to any invigilator.
 These will be kept safely if the Exams Office where they can be collected at the end of the exam.
 The school will take reasonable steps to ensure the safety and security of electronic devices handed in during exams, however it will not be responsible for any loss or damage which may occur during this time.
-If you are discovered to have a mobile telephone or other unauthorised item on your person, during an exam or supervision period, you will be subject to penalty and possible disgualification.
-Candidates at Ursuline have been disgualified from exams for possession of a mobile telephone in the past.
-IT IS NOT WORTH TAKING THE RISK!

-If you are wearing a watch you will be asked to remove it and hand in to an invigilator.

-• Candidates must write in BLACK ink or ballpoint pen.
-Pencils, coloured pencils, highlighters or inks may be used only for diagrams, maps, charts, etc. unless the instructions printed on the front of the question paper state otherwise.
+If you are discovered to have a mobile telephone or other unauthorised item on your person, during an exam or supervision period, you will be subject to penalty and possible disqualification.
+Candidates at Ursuline have been disqualified from exams for possession of a mobile telephone in the past.
+IT IS NOT WORTH TAKING THE RISK! - If you are wearing a watch, you will be asked to remove it and hand in to an invigilator. - Candidates must write in BLACK ink or ballpoint pens.
+Pencils, coloured pencils, highlighters or inks may be used only for diagrams, maps, charts, etc. unless the instructions printed on the front of the question paper state otherwise. - Legal Names: When writing your surname and forename on exam papers and answer booklets you must use your LEGAL NAMES as they appear on your desk cards.
+DO NOT use nicknames, middle names or preferred names. - Calculators: In examinations where the use of calculators is allowed you must ensure that your calculator conforms to the examination regulations.
+If in doubt, please ask your subject teacher.
+Any calculator covers must be removed BEFORE you enter the exam room.